 Deborah Rowland offers some solutions: “Study after study, including my own, tells us the qualities that leaders in today’s world need are intuitive, dynamic, collaborative, and grounded in here-and-now emotional intelligence.”

 She makes four suggestions for leadership development:

 2. Provide a transformation of being, not doing.
-Her suggestions align with the philosophy of the New England Patriots’ Character Coach, Jack Easterby.
-In Episode 36 of “Coaching Culture”, Jack shares the importance of developing emotional intelligence—especially in today’s culture.
-Before people can lead outward, they must be able to regulate their emotional and mental states.
-Developing self-awareness and self-management is critical, and Deborah stresses the importance of mindfulness practices such as walking, sitting, and having peer and partner discussions to “cultivate the vital skills of purpose, self-awareness, empathy, and acute attentional discipline.”
+Her suggestions align with the philosophy of former New England Patriots’ Character Coach and current VP of the Houston Texans, Jack Easterby.
+In Episode 36 of “Coaching Culture, Jack shares the importance of developing emotional intelligence—especially in today’s culture.
+Before people can lead outward, they must regulate their emotional and mental states.
+Developing self-awareness and self-management is critical, and Deborah stresses the importance of mindfulness practices, such as walking, sitting, and having peer and partner discussions to “cultivate the vital skills of purpose, self-awareness, empathy, and acute attentional discipline”.

 4. Coaches should act less like “experts” and more like “Sherpas”.
-Whether they are a designated character coach or any coach in the program, they should act more like guides towards their personal and team goals.
-As Jack Easterby suggests in Episode 35 of “Coaching Culture”, “accountability is just accounting for someone’s ability”.
-He sees his role as “walking the road and making mistakes with people”, and to do that, you must “individualize growth.”
+Whether they are a designated leadership coach, or any coach in the program, they should act more like guides, helping individuals realize their personal and team goals.
+As Jack Easterby suggests in Episode 35 of “Coaching Culture”, “Accountability is just accounting for someone’s ability.”
+He sees his role as “walking the road and making mistakes with people”, and, to do that, you must “individualize growth”.